jake-g00dwin/dac_lib_mcp4725/README.md

 ## Current State

-The library has been tested manally using a breakout board and 3.3v input for the supply.
+The library has been tested manually using a breakout board and 3.3v input for the supply.
 Output for 4095 yields near full voltage on the output pin.

 ## Description